asamuzaK/withExEditorHost/README.md

 * *cmdArgs* - Command line options.
 Enter each argument in array, separated by comma.
 For example, `"cmdArgs": ["-a", "-b", "-c"]`
 * *fileAfterCmdArgs* - Boolean (`true` / `false`).
 When specifying the file, some editor requires to put the file path after command arguments.
 Set `true` in such case.

+Editor configuration files can also be switched for each Firefox profile.
+For example, use "editorconfig.json" for the default profile, and prepare another configuration file such as "editorconfig-nightly.json" for nightly's profile.
+When you choose a name other than "editorconfig.json", enter the path of the editor configuration file in the Options page of withExEditor.

 ***

 After the above work, restart Firefox.

-If you saved the config folder outside the host, you need to enter the path of "editorconfig.json" in the options page of withExEditor.